dotnetq/QSchema/README.md

 > **IMPORTANT:** The current state of this toolkit is **PRE-ALPHA/Development**.
 Please consider it version a foundational version.
 Many areas could be improved and change significantly while refactoring current code and implementing new features.

 ## Introduction
-qschema permits a developer to annotate a C# data model to help automatically define table schema for use in the kdb+ database.
+QSchema permits a developer to annotate a C# data model to help automatically define table schema for use in the kdb+ database.

 A developer can rapidly develop and prototype an entire schema declaratively from the .net environment.
 Without qschema a developer must develop the schema twice - once in the .net environment and again in the kdb+ 'q' language.